Delivery can take several more days than estimated, due to shipping delays from the current pandemic.

 - You should set the optimizer lens distortion to 'Heavy + Lens Shift'.

-- When the control points are auto generated, if you shoot 6 shots around, you should check that there are only control points between adjacent images.
+- When the control points are auto generated, if you shoot 6 shots around, (only if you experience misalignment) you should check that there are only control points between adjacent images.
 For example, image 4 should only have points with 3 and 5.
 If it has points with either 2 or 6, then delete those points.

 - Good control point distances are around 1.0 to 3.0.
 You can delete points that are higher than this through the control points table.